 Offer Yourself … Lift Her Up

-I had a Secret Sister, once, whose son was getting married at the church, and I volunteered to be on the Reception Committee to help in a tangible way.
-I barely knew her, since I was new to that church, but it was a good way to see into her life – if for a moment.
+My first Secret Sister’s son was getting married at the church, and I volunteered to be on the Reception Committee to help in a tangible way.
+Since I was new to that church, it was a good way to see into her life – if for a moment.

 The Big Reveal